Jaikumarvanjare/Movie_booking_application/README.md

-# 🎬 Movie Booking Application (Full Stack)
+# 🎬 Movie Booking Application

-This project is a **full-stack movie booking system** that allows users to browse movies, view theatres, and book tickets.
+A backend system that allows users to browse movies, view theatres, book tickets, and complete payments.

-Currently, the **backend API is fully implemented**, and the **frontend interface will be developed next** to interact with these APIs.

-The system is designed using **Node.js, Express, MongoDB, and JWT authentication**, following a clean backend architecture.
+The system is built using **Node.js, Express, MongoDB**, and follows a clean **layered backend architecture**.

+This project also integrates a **Notification Microservice** that sends booking confirmation emails asynchronously.

+---

+# 🚀 Project Overview

+The Movie Booking Application provides APIs for managing:

+* Users
+* Movies
+* Theatres
+* Shows
+* Bookings
+* Payments

+After a successful payment, the system sends a request to the **Notification Service**, which sends a confirmation email to the user.

 ---